jmedia65/awesome-streamlit-themes/editorial/README.md

 **Professional publishing design for content-focused applications!**

-When your data tells a story and readability matters most, this theme delivers the editorial excellence of The New York Times.
-Clean, authoritative, and built for content - perfect for journalism, research, and publishing platforms! ✍️✨
+When your data tells a story and readability matters most, this theme is clean, authoritative, and built for content - perfect for journalism, research, and publishing platforms. ✍️✨

 ![Editorial Theme](editorial.png)